dagraham/etm-dgraham/README.md

   * f: Forthcoming: unfinished dated tasks and other dated reminders by next occurrence
   * h: History: all items by the latter of the modified or created datetimes in descending order, i.e., most recent first
   * i: Index: all items grouped hierarchically by index entry
+  * j: Journal: journal entries grouped hierarchically by index entry
   * k: Konnection: items with @k konnection links either to or from the selected item.
   * p: Pinned: items whose pin status is on.
   * q: Query: items matching a user specified query.
 Enter ? for query usage.
-  * r: Records: records grouped hierarchically by index entry
   * t: Tags: all items with @t tag entries grouped by tag
   * u: Used Time: all items with @u used time entries grouped by month and hierarchically by index
   * U: Used Time Summary: used time aggregates grouped by month and hierarchically by index